Selector lever 1

 To avoid any risk of accident, have your vehicle checked by an approved Dealer.

-When setting off, if the lever is locked in position P even though you are pressing the brake pedal, the lever can be released manually.
-For this, unclip the base of the lever then insert a tool (with a hard rod to it) into the slot 5 to unlock the lever.
+When setting off, if the lever is locked in position P, even though you are depressing the brake pedal and pressing the unlocking button 2, the lever can still be released manually.